PaddlePaddle/PaddleX/docs/module_usage/tutorials/cv_modules/semantic_segmentation.en.md

 comments: true
 ---

-# Semantic Segmentation Module Development Tutorial
+# Semantic Segmentation Module Tutorial

 ## I. Overview
 Semantic segmentation is a technique in computer vision that classifies each pixel in an image, dividing the image into distinct semantic regions, with each region corresponding to a specific category.
 This technique generates detailed segmentation maps, clearly revealing objects and their boundaries in the image, providing powerful support for image analysis and understanding.